Alphabetical Plant Listing

 Handpicking: This involves physically removing snails from the affected area and disposing of them elsewhere.

-Habitat modification: Creating an environment that is not conducive to snail survival can help to prevent or control snail populations.
+Habitat modification: Creating an environment that is not conducive to snail survival can help to prevent or control their populations.
 This can involve removing hiding places, such as rocks and piles of debris, and reducing the amount of moisture in the area.
-It's important to reduce moist, shady areas in the garden where snails like to hide and lay their eggs.
+It’s important to reduce moist, shady areas in the garden where snails like to hide and lay their eggs.

 Plant selection: Choose plants that are less appealing to snails and slugs, such as fennel, garlic, and rosemary